 When we look at large Enterprise networks, a single access point is not enough.
 Imagine a network with hundreds or thousands of users.
 When you walk around the office, you don’t want to get disconnected every time when your phone switches from one access point to another.
 You want to have a stable wireless connection, wherever you go.
 Switching seamlessly from one access point to another is called roaming.

 A single access point also has limited bandwidth.
 If you have a meeting room with 100 users then a single access point might be unable to provide enough bandwidth for everyone.

 Since we use wireless networking for our users, it has to be close to our users.
 That’s why you will find access points on the access layer of your network, just like your computers and printers:

 There’s still one issue.
 Let’s say you are connected to an access point and you start walking around the office, your phone will switch to another access point.
 How does this second access point know that you are already authenticated to the network?
 You could re-authenticate but that will break your connection…not a good idea.
 With autonomous access points, roaming could be difficult.
 To guarantee seamless roaming, the access points need to exchange authentication information of a client that roams from one access point to another.

 All management tasks are moved from the access points to the wireless LAN controller.
-It takes care of authentication, roaming, creating new wireless networks etc. The access points are only responsible for forwarding traffic, we call these LWAPs (Light Weight Access Point).
+It takes care of authentication, roaming, creating new wireless networks, etc. The access points are only responsible for forwarding traffic, we call these LWAPs (Light Weight Access Point).